tc39/notes/es7/2017-01/jan-26.md

 MPT: All I was going to say, not that I don't know the difference, can someone write why the average developer would want define over set?
 Wouldn't people expect setters to run, based on the fact that most people don't really get the JS object model and the other operations that you might do?

-BF: I can speak for Node core, that we don't want lots of interception points for setters to be called in places like this
+BFS: I can speak for Node core, that we don't want lots of interception points for setters to be called in places like this

 MPT: not for people who know a ton about JS